-Accepted File Formats for Edits
+Accepted File Formats

-I can work with files for any of the major Windows word processing programs, including Microsoft Word (.doc and .docx), Apache OpenOffice Writer (.odt), and LibreOffice Writer (.odt).
-I can also edit in Google Docs.
+I can edit in any of the major Windows word processing programs, including Microsoft Word (.doc and .docx), Apache OpenOffice Writer (.odt), and LibreOffice Writer (.odt).

 I cannot open Mac-only files, but Pages (.pages) documents can easily be exported to a Word file.
 Please let me know if you need help exporting your manuscript to a Windows-friendly format.